 With gravestones dating to 1704, the cemetery at St. Paul's Church National Historic Site is one of the oldest, continuously used burial yards in the nation.
 It evolved from a colonial burial ground serving the entire community to a church cemetery characterized by private family plots.
 The 5-acre yard contains a stunning variety of stones, religious and secular imagery, carving styles, epitaphs and even burial chambers.
 The appearance of the cemetery has been influenced by changes in religious beliefs and wealth, the development of stone carving as a profession and such broad cultural trends as the classical revival of the early 19th century.
 The yard reveals a remarkable story of continuity and change in attitudes toward death and salvation over a period of 300 years.
-Images of many of the gravestones are available on this website -- return to the homepage and click cemetery in the copy near the top.
-(Link is currently under construction)
+Images of many of the gravestones are available here.

 The Earliest Stones